 "I'd always known they were coming.
 For the most part the idea didn't bother me.
 I really felt I could handle the Ghost of Christmas Past just fine.
 The Ghost of Christmas Present?
 Pfft, no problem.
 But that third one -- I don't like that third one at all.
 I resolved long ago that when the time came I'd be ready for the bastard."

 Old Archibald chuckled mischievously under his breath, and leaned back in the same high-back leather chair featured in the 60 minutes interview from 2013.

 "It was 1985 when the idea first came to me.
-Young Bob convinced me to accompany him to the theater where we enjoyed a tale of three men in New York City who made a meager living capturing ghosts with some sort of futuristic contraption.
+Young Bob convinced me to accompany him to the theater where we enjoyed a tale of four young men in New York City who made a meager living capturing ghosts with some sort of futuristic contraption.
 'Bob!' said I. 'Get me that contraption!
 Stop at nothing!
 Do that one thing and I'll strongly consider paying for your son's operation!'

 "Lest anyone think me truly heartless, I will confess to feeling a twinge of guilt at having to pull the 'crippled son' card on poor Bob."
 Archibald's face suddenly hardened.
 "But business is business, and when I want something, I get it!"

 He continued, "Well, it took many years of who-knows-what on Bob's part, but eventually he did come through.
 For the past ten Christmas Eves I've kept the equipment at my bedside, ready and waiting.
 T'was not in vain, you see, as last night came the moment of truth!"